currentxchange/purple-explainer/Everstones.md

 | 32        | 144                 | 450%            |
 | 64        | 432                 | 675%         🧠 |

+> Each Everstone level will have unique art, revealed at a later date.
+We currently have a wonderful placeholder.

-## Everstone Rarity
+## Everstone Release
-Everstones are limited, in a trickling supply to avoid any one person/group controlling cXc.world's [Top Charts](Top-Charts.md).
+Everstone supply is limited via a trickling supply to avoid any one person/group controlling cXc.world's [Top Charts](Top-Charts.md).
 We will release already-staked Everstones for auction on [Simple Market](https://wax.simplemarket.io/explorer/main?skip=0&limit=20&searchString=everstone&locale=en) at regular intervals, as well as for direct sale on Simple Market and [Alcor](https://wax.alcor.exchange/nft-market).
 PURPLE-backed Everstones are sold for face value at the current cXc sell price of PURPLE (Currently 20 WAX/PURPLE).

 > We no longer plan to distribute non-backed Everstones, as this is harder for us to sort through.